 Introducing new styles can act more like a giant stop sign, which may cause the reader to stop and rescan the previous material to see if they missed something.

 3. Position Headings Close to Content

 The positioning of a heading is very important.
 Readers will associate headings in close proximity to content to be related to that information.
 Some publications such as newspapers will often go as far as dividing separate pieces of information with borders and other graphical elements.
 Typically, having the content that follows a heading closer than the content preceeding it will make it easier for a viewer to parse information, although there are certainly exceptions (for instance, large white spaces between a heading and content may define it as a more important element).

 4. Divide From Unrelated Content

-Like mentioned in the previous point, don’t let your headings become associated with the wrong content.
+Like I mentioned in the previous point, don’t let headings become associated with the wrong content.
 Make sure to clearly show what information a header is associated with.

-And on a similar note, make sure your headings are each unique from one another.
+And on a similar note, make sure each heading is unique.
 When a user scans a page, they typically will have a few things in mind that they are looking for.
 If there are similarily worded headings, a user may have trouble distinguishing them.

 5. Start with Key Words

 Headings should begin with words that quickly capture users attention.
 Not because it helps with “Search Engine Optimization” (*shudder*) or any of that hogwash, but because users will find what they’re looking for quicker.